patternplate/patternplate/docs/reference/documentation.md

 # Reference: Documentation

-`patternplate` supports Markdown for global as well as pattern documentation.
+`patternplate` supports Markdown for global as well as component documentation.

 Markdown in `patternplate` supports all features of [GitHub flavored markdown][github-flavored-markdown].